MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserMessageReply.md

 When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, reply to a message in a single operation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserMessageReply](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserMessageReply?view=graph-powershell-v1.0)

 ## SYNTAX